£4m fund to support England's abattoir network

 Cattle in a barn

-Defra has opened applications for a £4 million fund available to help future-proof smaller abattoirs in England.
+Earlier this year, Defra opened a £4 million fund to support smaller abattoirs in England, helping owners to future-proof their businesses.

 The fund aims to improve productivity, enhance animal welfare, and to encourage investment in new technologies with the potential to put sites on a more sustainable business footing.

-The intervention, first pledged at NFU Conference in February 2023 by Farming Minister Mark Spencer, will support upgrades to red meat and poultry businesses with annual throughputs of up to 10,000 livestock units and/or 500,000 birds.
+The intervention, first pledged at NFU Conference in February 2023 by Farming Minister Mark Spencer, supported upgrades to red meat and poultry businesses with annual throughputs of up to 10,000 livestock units and/or 500,000 birds.

 The minister also said that the fund will allow smaller abattoir and mobile business owners in England to ‘innovate, invest and improve standards’.

-Grants between £2,000 and up to £60,000 are available through the fund to fund capital items and other eligible investment items.
+Grants between £2,000 and up to £75,000, increased from £60,000 following the 2024 Farm to Fork Summit, were available through the fund to fund capital items and other eligible investment items.
+This was paid at a 50% intervention rate.

-Eligible abattoirs will be contacted in the upcoming days by the RPA (Rural Payments Agency) with more information on how to apply for the scheme.
+Eligible abattoirs were contacted by the RPA (Rural Payments Agency) with more information on how to apply for the scheme.
 Further information on the scheme details can be found at: Find out about applying for Farming Investment Fund schemes

 Big enough move?